WEIHANG CHAI, PhD

 Research Area 3 – Understanding the role of telomere sequence insertion in carcinogenesis (funded by R03).
 Telomeric repeats are usually confined at chromosome ends.
 Aberrant insertion of telomeric sequences into intra-chromosomal regions (known as telomere sequence insertion, or TSI) leads to genome instabilities that contribute to carcinogenesis, and thus must be suppressed.
 The mechanism underlying such suppression is currently unknown.
 Recently, we unexpectedly discovered that TSI may arise from erroneous telomeric sequence addition by telomerase at or near DSBs.
 This is consistent with previous reports that telomerase is able to promiscuously add telomeric repeats to non-telomeric templates.
 We also identify that MLH1 plays an important role in suppressing TSI.
 We are interested in understanding how TSI is suppressed in human cells and how dysregulation of TSI suppression contributes to cancer formation.

-- Associate Professor (tenured), ESF College of Medicine, WSU Spokane
+- Associate Professor (tenured), Elson S. Floyd College of Medicine

 - Board member, the inaugural Cancer Research Endowment Authority Board, the State of Washington Governor’s Office

 - Editorial board member for the journal “Frontiers in Cancer Molecular Targets and Therapeutics”

 - Editorial board member for “Journal of Molecular and Genetic Medicine”

 - Scientific Director, Microscopy Imaging Core Facility at WSU-Spokane

 - Member, Institute of Translational Health Sciences, the State of Washington

 - Member, Center for Reproductive Biology, Washington State University

 - Associate Faculty, School of Molecular Biosciences, WSU Pullman